PacktPublishing/Elastic-Stack-8.x-Cookbook/Chapter9/snippets.md

 Against who a team of super heroes is fighting to protect the city of Rennes?
 ```
 ```
-Who are the heroes?
+Who are the members?
 ```
 ```
-what are the invader’s plans?
+How do they stop the Invader?
 ```